EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 Mingw64 clang++ doesn't compile because thread_local only supports POD type.

 ---
-If you are interested in a fast sorting algorithm, see [颯式（Hayate-Shiki）] (https://github.com/EmuraDaisuke/SortingAlgorithm.HayateShiki).
+If you are interested in a fast comparative stable sorting algorithm, see [颯式（Hayate-Shiki）] (https://github.com/EmuraDaisuke/SortingAlgorithm.HayateShiki).